 display:none.
 It may also be possible that a skip link is flagging as broken because of a typo in the link, so be sure to check for any spelling errors in the link URL.

-How to find anchor or skip links on your page
+How to find and fix anchor or skip links on your page

 In code, skip links and anchor links typically look like a hyperlink that, instead of having a full URL, links to something that starts with a hashtag (#).
 The example in the screenshot above shows an example of a an anchor link that looks like this: